jesseeproductions/coupon-creator/readme.txt

 == Upgrade Notice ==
 = 1.90 =
-New options added including custom css on the Options Panel, plus bug fixes and improved coding.
-If you set a custom permalink, go to the options page and add it back to the options page and resave for it to work.

 == Frequently Asked Questions ==
 <h4>What if I have support questions?</h4>
 Please ask on the [Coupon Creator Support Forum](http://wordpress.org/support/plugin/coupon-creator) on WordPress.
-For Pro users please visit [Coupon Creator Pro](http://couponcreatorplugin.com).
+For Pro users, please visit [Coupon Creator Pro](http://couponcreatorplugin.com).
 On CouponCreatorPlugin.com there are documentation on the css and hooks of the coupon creator as well as more answers to questions and premium tutorials as well.

 <h4>The Coupon Inserter, Image Uploader, the Expiration Date Picker, or the Color Pickers are not working, what is wrong?</h4>
 Most likely this is a JavaScript error and could be caused by another plugin or your theme.
 Please check the Developer Console for your browser and see if there is an error.
 If you post the error on the support forum I maybe able to help.
-Otherwise try disabling plugins and changing themes to try and find the sources as well.
+Otherwise, try disabling plugins and changing themes to try and find the sources as well.

 <h4>How do I fix 404 Errors on the Print View of the Coupons? </h4>
 The cause of the conflict can be hosting, plugin, or theme related.
-Try first to resave your permalinks and then check the Print View.
+First, try to resave your permalinks and then check the Print View.
 If that does not work, try disabling plugins and/or changing the themes and check again.
 If none of that works, it could be a conflict with the hosting setup.